Karwa Chauth 2019: Rakhi Sawant, Divyanka Tripathi, Drashti Dhami & Others Share Adorable Pictures

 Ripci Bhatia

 Ripci Bhatia, who recently got married to Kasam Tere Pyaar Ki actor Ssharad Malhotra, shared a couple of pictures in which she was seen flaunting her mehendi.
-She captioned the pictures as, "#karvachauth #mehndi #latergrams #morecomingup." - (sic)
+She captioned the pictures, "#karvachauth #mehndi #latergrams #morecomingup." - (sic)

 Most Read: Kasautii Zindagii Kay 2: Here's The Real Reason For Karan Singh Grover's Exit; Will He Return?